 Our popular standard Stray Star GPS Tracker, like most simpler devices using a cell phone network, uses the 2G network – which is perfect for its text-message based usage, and the incredibly small and simple data uploads for customers wishing to use online (internet) tracking.
 Its actually better than 3G and 4G because it has a much wider range for rural areas for example.

-The UK and Europe are not planning to discontinue 2G for many years yet – there is simply no need to.
+The UK and Europe are not planning to discontinue 2G for many years yet – there is simply no need to (and yes, this was written in 2018, don't worry about it being old info!)

 3G might be better for people in US, Canada, Australia and New Zealand